top of page

 JW-214.jpg

-Jillian is Chief Operations Officer and Co-Founder of Theatre Advocacy Project.
+Jillian Weimer (she/her) is Chief Operations Officer and Co-Founder of Theatre Advocacy Project.
 Her background is in theatre arts and production as well as working in operations for numerous startup organizations.
 She has worked professionally as an actor in Chicago, NYC, and various cities in Michigan.
 She previously worked as an assistant director and coordinating producer at WTTW-PBS and Second City in Chicago.
 Production credits include: Date Me (Second City), Nature Cat (PBS), and Soundstage (PBS).
 She also works as an assistant director for multi-cam live production shoots in NYC.
 Jillian also is the Director of Operations of a retreat center in the Hudson Valley.

 bottom of page